 Vitamin K – Protector of Arteries

-Most people understand that vitamin D is critical to health but know little of vitamin K, the little orphan Annie of the fat soluble group.
+Most people understand that vitamin D is critical to health but know little of vitamin K, the last member of the fat soluble vitamin (A,D,E,K) group.

-Vitamin D is known to promote calcium uptake and keeps it floating around the blood, but it is vitamin K that stores the calcium in bone and teeth, and keeps it out of arteries.
+Our friend vitamin D promotes calcium uptake and keeps it floating around the blood, but it is vitamin K that stores the calcium in bone and teeth, and keeps it out of arteries.
 Without adequate vitamin K, calcium deposits everywhere in the body, including blood vessels and coronary plaque.

 Warfarin (Coumadin), a pharmaceutical that inhibits vitamin K activity, has been linked to osteoporosis and to accelerated coronary calcification (1).
-It is because of warfarin that scientists learned so much about the damaging effects of vitamin K inhibition.
+It is from the study of warfarin that scientists learned so much about the damaging effects of vitamin K inhibition.

 Vitamin K is a fat soluble vitamin, along with A,D, and E. As such, it travels around the body bound inside the LDL molecule and other lipoproteins.
 Vitamin K is involved with many enzymatic reactions that convert one substance in the body to another and is famous for its role in the blood clotting cascade.
 Without K, you will bleed.